 1. Installing NVIDIA Graphics Driver

 First, you need to install the NVIDIA graphics driver on your host system.
-You can download and use the .run installer from the NVIDIA driver download page, but it’s better to use your system’s package manager for installation in terms of version management and maintenance.
-Refer to the official document https://docs.nvidia.com/cuda/cuda-installation-guide-linux/#driver-installation to install the graphics driver suitable for your system environment.
+You can download and use the .run installer from the NVIDIA driver download page, but it’s better to use your system’s package manager for version management and maintenance.
+Refer to the official documentation at https://docs.nvidia.com/cuda/cuda-installation-guide-linux/#driver-installation to install the appropriate graphics driver for your system.

 Proprietary module vs Open-source module

-NVIDIA Linux drivers consist of several kernel modules, and from driver version 515 and later releases, NVIDIA provides two types of driver kernel modules.
+NVIDIA Linux drivers consist of several kernel modules, and since driver version 515 and later releases, NVIDIA provides two types of driver kernel modules:

-- Proprietary: The proprietary software driver that NVIDIA has been providing.
+- Proprietary: The traditional proprietary software driver that NVIDIA has been providing.

-- Open-source: Open-source driver provided under MIT/GPLv2 dual license.
-Source code is publicly available through https://github.com/NVIDIA/open-gpu-kernel-modules.
+- Open-source: An open-source driver provided under dual MIT/GPLv2 license.
+Source code is available at https://github.com/NVIDIA/open-gpu-kernel-modules.

-NVIDIA recommends using the open-source kernel module if possible.
+NVIDIA recommends using the open-source kernel module when possible.
 You can check if your GPU is compatible with the open-source driver at this link.

 Debian & Ubuntu